 The way you prep furniture for milk paint will depend on what type of finish you’re going for.

 Do you want a super smooth, modern, and perfect finish?
-(Powdered milk paint might NOT be the right choice for you!)
-Check out the best paints for furniture to pick a better paint for your furniture.
+(Powdered milk paint might NOT be the right choice for you!
+Check out the best paint for furniture here to pick a better paint for your furniture.
+Or do you want a chippy old world looking finish?

 Do I Have to Sand Before Using Milk Paint?